How to sell your property

 An energy performance certificate (EPC) rates a building on its energy efficiency, from A (highly efficient) to G (inefficient).
 Each certificate is valid for 10 years.

 Prospective buyers look for efficient energy ratings, which range from A to D, as poor ratings mean costly heating bills.
 See our Housing and Energy Grants guide to find free cash to improve your home's efficiency before you sell.

 Don't know if your EPC's in date?
 Check the EPC Register.

 When you're ready to look at removals, the wheels of selling your home will be fully in motion and soon, so too will your belongings.
 As the average cost can be anything from £500 upwards, you could save yourself a hefty chunk by DIY-ing if you can.

 Factors that affect the price of removals include:

 - Distance between pick-up and destination

-- The time of day and time of year
+- Time of day and time of year

-- Who does the packing (you or the removal firm)
+- Who does the packing (you or removal firm)

 - Packing materials